ohboyohboyohboy/antlr3/README.txt

   java code and templates for producing fully featured language recognition in ruby code

-* a ruby runtime library that collects classes used throughout the code that ANTLR generates
+* a ruby run-time library that collects classes used throughout the code that ANTLR generates

-* a wrapper script, `antlr4ruby', which executes the ANTLR command line tool after ensuring the ANTLR jar is java's class path
+* a wrapper script, `antlr4ruby', which executes the ANTLR command line tool after ensuring the ANTLR jar is Java's class path

 == FEATURES